peterb0yd/dukedata/README.md

 ## 💌 Contact and Support <a name="contact-and-support"></a>

-For any questions, feedback, or support inquiries, please reach out to our team at `peterboyd192@gmail.com`.
+For any questions, feedback, or support inquiries, please reach out to our team.